 Kiboko V1.0 vs V2.0 – What Changed?

 The original Kiboko V1.0 was available in two sizes: 22L and 30L.
-With the Kiboko V2.0, we now have a third 16L size in the lineup.
-As you can see from the images above, the bag’s interior colour has changed to a lighter grey for V2.0, which improves internal visibility.
+With the Kiboko V2.0, we now have a 16L size and a second 30L size with a laptop pocket in the lineup.
+As you can see from the images above, the bag’s interior color has changed to a lighter grey for V2.0, which improves internal visibility.
 V2.0 also improves accessory organization, with a tweaked configuration now giving you six more pockets than the original bag.
 The V2.0 bags also feature the blue zipper liner, a safety feature that instantly warns you if one of your zippers is undone before you shoulder the bag.

 In the re-design, the Kiboko bags have also gotten slightly smaller to fall in line with tighter airline carry-on regulations.
 The external dimensions of the original Kiboko 30L were 14.0 x 21.0 x 8.5″ (35.6 x 53.3 x 21.6 cm) compared to the dimensions of the new Kiboko 30L V2.0 which are 12.6 x 20.47 x 6.69″ / 32 x 52 x 17 cm.
 Note that despite the smaller dimensions, both bags are still called “30L”, which underlines my previously-made point about not fixating on quoted bag volumes and concentrating on what will fit inside them.